brandur/sorg/content/drafts/redis-streams.md

 What's exciting about Redis streams is that they bring an easy way of building a unified log in a small and/or inexpensive app.
-Kafka is infamously difficult to configure and get running, and is fairly expensive to operation once you do.
-Pricing for a small Kafka cluster on Heroku costs
+Kafka is infamously difficult to configure and get running, and is expensive to operate once you do.
-$100 a month and climbs steeply from there.
+Pricing for a small Kafka cluster on Heroku costs $100 a month and climbs steeply from there.
 It's temping to think you can do it more cheaply yourself, but after factoring in server and personnel costs along with the time it takes to build a working expertise in the system, it'll probably cost more.

 Redis on the other hand is probably already in your stack.
 Being the Swiss army knife of cloud persistence, it's